America's Healthy Future Act: Responses from the Obama administration

 The day after Baucus made his proposal, President Barack Obama referred to the plan during a speech at the University of Maryland.
 He declined to endorse Baucus's plan directly, but he criticized the opponents of his broader goals in health care reform.
 The crowd of left-leaning college students booed at the mention of Baucus' proposal and cheered at Obama's other comments.

 Obama praised the Senate Finance Committee's vote in support of the Baucus plan on a September 13 address.
 He described the vote as a "critical milestone" and stated that it "has brought us significantly closer to achieving the core objectives I laid out".
 The President also said, "We are now closer than ever before to passing health care reform, but we're not there yet...
 Now's the time to dig in and work even harder to get things done."

-However, according to Millier in 2019, "The Trump administration is working to repeal the law."